Coronavirus: Bins and recycling

 - Do not light bonfires on damp, still days or on windy days.

-From the 1 June, the Friarton Weighbridge will re-open for Commercial customers.
-The weighbridge will be open 7 days a week 08:00 to 16:00.
+The Friarton Weighbridge is open for Commercial customers.
+The weighbridge is open 7 days a week 08:00 to 16:00.
 In line with current hygiene guideline, no cash payments will be accepted.
 All payment must be made by card only.
 Prices are available on our Commercial Permit pages.

 Due to servicing issues, the small waste electrical recycling banks in Auchterarder, Oakbank and Scone Park and Ride are now closed (Wednesday 6 May).